 - Whether you will receive provisional plates to use until your permanent ones arrive.

-- If you can retain a damaged license plate, or if return is required.
+- If you can retain a damaged license plate, or if the return is required.

 - Be aware of Special Replacement Regulations.
 Some states have rules about the kinds of replacement plates you can order or have issued.